 As we grow older, our metabolism starts to slow down, making our muscle mass to shrink.
 One of the most excellent ways to stop muscle loss is strength training.
 These types of exercises help increase muscle size, as well as strengthen the ligaments, tendons, and bones.
 Besides, resistance/strength training improves agility, balance, and coordination.
 It also leads to improved athletic performance and reduces incidences of injury.

-Additionally, low impact activities such as walking, cycling, swimming, and yoga can also help seniors cut weight.
-However, seniors should ensure that they have an On the Go medical alert system when they’re going for walks or bike rides.
-This life-saving device allows seniors to summon help if they injure themselves or experience any complication when they are away from home.
+Additionally, low-impact activities such as walking, cycling, swimming, and yoga can also help seniors cut weight.
+However, seniors should ensure that they have a mobile medical alert system when they’re going for walks or bike rides.
+This life-saving device allows seniors to summon help if they injure themselves or experience any complications when they are away from home.

 However, it is vitally essential that you consult your doctor before participating in any exercise regimen.
 Also remember, to take everything slowly and ensure that you don’t over-train your body.